Patrick Redfern’s Powder Blue Traveling Suit

 WARNING!
 Spoilers ahead!

-In case you’re unfamiliar with the book or film, here’s a spoiler: this guy is a dick.
+In case you’re unfamiliar with the book or film, here’s a spoiler: Patrick Redfern is a jerk.
 You could probably tell from the description where I mention him as both a swindler and murderer, but he also flagrantly cheats on his wife.
 Of course, it’s all part of a grand scheme, but that doesn’t make it any better.

-While he may not be the ideal role model, costume designer Anthony Powell certainly sticks him in some awesome costumes for his island vacation.
+While he may not be the ideal role model, costume designer Anthony Powell certainly dresses him in some stylish, elegant costumes for his island vacation.